 1. Eye protection.
 When a firearm or BB gun is fired, the bullet or BB is discharged at a very high speed.
 When the projectile hits a stationary object, the projectile and/or the stationary object may break apart, sending fragments flying.
 The fragments might fly back toward the firing line.
 Also of concern, when the firearm discharges, small amounts of powder may blow back toward the shooter.
-To help minimize the risk of serious injury to the eyes while shooting, shatter resistant or shatterproof glasses must be worn by all people when granted permission to be on the Range.
-Additionally, ALL eye protection must have side shields.
+To help minimize the risk of serious injury to the eyes while shooting, shatter-resistant or shatterproof glasses must be worn by all people on or near the firing line.

 Hearing protection.
 The discharge of a firearm creates a sharp report loud enough to damage the human ear.
-To reduce the potential for hearing damage, earplugs, passive earmuffs, or active ear protection must be worn by all people when granted permission to be on the Range.
+To reduce the potential for hearing damage, earplugs, passive earmuffs, or active ear protection must be worn by all people within the ready line or on the firing line.
 The level of hearing protection should be a noise reduction ratio of at least 20 decibels

 - 2. Lead protection.
 Lead is a soft, dense metal that is an integral part of most bullets.
 Lead is toxic to humans in relatively small concentrations, with the most susceptible organs being the eyes, central nervous system, and gastrointestinal tract.
 Handling ammunition, setting up a range for shooting, counting out rounds for firing, loading and unloading a firearm, discharging a firearm, and cleaning a firearm can all leave lead residues on the skin.
 Two easy precautions can minimize the risk of inhaling or ingesting lead residues. - A. When handling ammunition or a recently discharged firearm, minimize contact of the hands with other parts of the body, particularly the eyes, mouth, and skin.
 When you are finished handling ammunition or firearms, immediately wash your hands with soap and water.
-It is required that a hand washing station be next to all shooting ranges and storage areas where ammunition or firearms may be handled or used. - B. Second, food and drink will not be permitted on a shooting range or in storage areas.
-This will remove the temptation to eat around a source of lead. - C. All Ranges will use a "Hand Washing Station" for shooting participants and Range Personnel.
-It is the recommendation of the S.S.C.
-(Shooting Sports Committee) that a "Permatex" FAST ORANGE FINE PUMICE LOTION HAND CLEANER be used.
-This is a biodegradable, waterless, petroleum solvent-free hand cleaner that contains no harsh chemicals, petroleum solvents or ammonia that can sting cuts or abrasions.
-This item will be supplied by the M.T.C.
-At the end of the activity, "Range Reports," refills will be requested through the S.S.C. as needed. - 3.
+It is strongly recommended that a hand washing station be next to all shooting ranges and storage areas where ammunition or firearms may be handled or used. - B. Second, food and drink should not be permitted on a shooting range or in storage areas.
+This will remove the temptation to eat around a source of lead. - C. All - 3.
 Sanitation.
 ALL persons who enter the Range area will sanitize before departing the Range.
 (Guidance under COVID-19 local and state guidelines. https://covid19.tn.gov/